Shivangi Singh: Career

 Shivangi was inducted into the Indian Navy under the Short Service Commission (SSC)-Pilot entry scheme.
 In June 2018, she was commissioned into the Indian Navy.
 She undertook two successive six month courses; first the Naval Orientation Course at the Indian Naval Academy, and the second at Air Force Academy where she trained on the Pilatus PC 7 MkII aircraft.
 In the six months prior to December 2019, she learnt flying the Dornier aircraft at the Indian Naval Air Squadron 550.

-Shivangi is among the batch of the first three pilots of the Indian Navy, including Lt Shubhangi Swaroop and Lt Divya Sharma.
+Shivangi is among the batch of the first three women pilots of the Indian Navy, including Lt Shubhangi Swaroop and Lt Divya Sharma.

 She is slated to subsequently become an operational pilot on Maritime Reconnaissance (MR) aircraft after completing her training, as of December 2019.

 She also flew as first pilot along with Lt CDR Aanchal, Lt Apurva, Lt Pooja panda and Slt Pooja shekhawat in the maiden all women crew mission of Indian Navy from INAS 314, NAE Porbandar.